MickySolo/Metasploit/README.md

 ______________________________________
 # How to Use It

-Read this instruction :
+# Read this instruction :

 Install git

 > apt-get install git

-Clone / Download this repository from your terminal
+# Clone / Download this repository from your terminal

 > git clone https://github.com/MickySolo/Metasploit

-Get in directory
+# Get in directory

 > cd termux-metasploit

-Give Access Permission for install.sh
+# Give Access Permission for install.sh

 > chmod 777 install.sh

-And Then Install it
+# And Then Install it

 > sh install.sh

-After installed run from your terminal
+# After installed run from your terminal

 > msfconsole

 ______________________________________
+# Metasploit on Android

 <img src="https://raw.githubusercontent.com/MickySolo/Metasploit/master/images%20(9).jpeg">
-# Regard

-V3rluchie Team Blood Tears No Team Squad